escherpad/luna/README.md

     - Luna's Thunks take no input arguments.
 The Store object is accessed as `this` keyword in the thunk.
 I'm experimenting with this as a cleaner syntax.
 - Luna is written for an Angular2 project, and will provide dependency injection (DI).

+## Overview

+Luna store is a subclass of the BehaviorSubject from rx.
+It emits a stream of state objects that you can subscribe to.

+the `store.action$` is a behavior subject for the actions.
+The store internally subscribes to this stream and executes the reducers on the store state in response to events from this action stream.

 ## How to use Luna

 first run